 (to learn more about the firm’s Employment Law and Sexual Harassment practice, click here)

-The sexual abuse of parishioners by clergy members necessarily inflicts profound physical, emotional, and spiritual wounds.
+The sexual abuse of parishioners by clergy members inflicts profound physical, emotional, and spiritual wounds.
 Survivors of clergy sexual abuse face unimaginable distress and difficulty living with their trauma.
-For too long survivors have suffered in silence, unable to confront their abusers and those who enabled the abuse.
-Now, thankfully, the tide is beginning to turn and laws, like the Child Victims Act, are giving survivors a new opportunity to hold individuals and church organizations accountable.
+For too long, survivors have suffered in silence, unable to confront their abusers and those who enabled or covered up the abuse.

-The same California Law, AB 218, makes it possible for survivors to seek justice against other organizations as well.
-The Boy Scouts of America is one such organization.
-While long- recognized for its standards of morality and teaching children valuable skills, reviews of secret files from the Boy Scouts of America revealed massive numbers of child sexual abuse cases that were hidden from the public for nearly a century.
-Today, thousands of men are filing civil suits against the Boy Scouts of America correctly asserting that the Boy Scouts was obligated to provide more protection for the children in their programs and should have reported any and all sexual predators to the authorities rathern than looking the other way.
+While long recognized for its standards of morality and teaching children valuable skills, reviews of secret files from the Boy Scouts of America revealed massive numbers of child sexual abuse cases that were intentionally hidden from the public for nearly a century.
+Today, thousands of men are filing civil suits against the Boy Scouts, asserting that the organization was obligated to provide more protection for the children in their programs and should have reported all sexual predators to the authorities rather than looking the other way.

-Sexual abuse and harassment in schools can take numerous forms, including inappropriate behavior like unwanted touching, sexual comments or jokes, sexual bullying and hazing, sexual assault, and rape.
-These abuses are not limited to staff and teachers but can also come from other students
+Sexual abuse and harassment in schools can take many forms, like unwanted touching, sexual comments or jokes, sexual bullying or hazing, sexual assault, and rape.
+These abuses are not limited to staff and teachers but can also come from other students.

-Schools have a duty to keep their students safe and protected from harm, yet far too often perpetrators take advantage of the school system to gain access to children and abuse their trust.
-It is the responsibility of schools to properly vet teachers, coaches, and other employees, to supervise students while they are on campus or engaged in school activities, and to thoroughly investigate any complaints made about an employee’s or student’s behavior.
+Schools have a duty to keep their students safe and protected from harm, yet far too often, perpetrators take advantage of the school system to gain access to children and abuse their trust.
+It is the responsibility of schools to properly:

 Institutional sexual abuse reflects power dynamics as perpetrators utilize their positions of authority within institutions to victimize those who look up to them.
-The effects of this type of abuse on its victims can be detrimental and lead to long-lasting psychological harm.
-Due to the nature of institutional sexual abuse, the institution—whether it be a religious or youth organization, school or university, correctional facility, care center, or other establishment—may be held liable for the damage caused.
+The effects of this type of abuse can be detrimental to victims and could lead to long-lasting psychological damage.